-You will require this licence if you intend to undertake commercial activities to raise funds or collect goods for a charitable purpose.
+You will need this licence if you intend to undertake commercial activities to raise funds or collect goods for a charitable purpose.
 A charitable purpose is defined as providing:

 - relief for diseased, sick, infirm, incurable, poor, destitute, helpless or unemployed persons or their dependants